chrisjmccormick/chrisjmccormick.github.io/_posts/2017-10-13-product-quantizer-tutorial-part-1.md

 Since we ran k-means separately on each of the 8 subsections, we actually created eight separate code books.

 With these 8 codebooks, though, we can combine the codes to create 256^8 possible vectors!
-So, in effect, we've created one very large codebook with 256^8 codes.
+So, in effect, we've created one _very large_ codebook with 256^8 codes.
+Learning and storing a single codebook of that size directly is impossible, so that's the magic of the product quantizer.

-### Vector quantizers
-We have been looking at the Product Quantizer specifically, but there is an even simpler notion of a "vector quantizer".
-Here is the compression-language definition: A "vector quantizer" takes a vector and "encodes" it by returning the index of a code.

-Here is the definition that will probably make more sense to an ML researcher.
-You cluster your dataset (the _full length_ vectors, no slicing here) with k-means clustering (this is "training the quantizer").
-You replace each vector with the id of the cluster it's closest to (this is "encoding the vectors" or "quantizing the vectors").

-In general, when you're reading any of the documentation or code around the FAISS library, when you read quantizer just think k-means clustering!
+## Pre-filtering
+In [part 2 of this tutorial](http://mccormickml.com/2017/10/22/product-quantizer-tutorial-part-2/), we'll cover the IndexIVFPQ from FAISS, which uses a product quantizer but also partitions the dataset so that you only have to search through portions of it for each query.
+Though FAISS was just released in 2017, the product quantizer approach and the techniques used in the IndexIVFPQ were first introduced in their popular [2011 paper](https://lear.inrialpes.fr/pubs/2011/JDS11/jegou_searching_with_quantization.pdf).

 [image_vectors]: {{ site.url }}/assets/ProductQuantizer/image_vectors.png
 [vector_slices]: {{ site.url }}/assets/ProductQuantizer/vector_slice.png